5

 Who is Jack Teixeira?

-Teixeira’s working title was Cyber Transport Systems Journeyman - essentially an IT specialist - and he held the junior rank of Airman 1st Class.
+Teixeira’s working title was Cyber Transport Systems Journeyman - essentially a junior IT specialist - and he held the rank of Airman 1st Class.
 He was listed as a member of the intelligence wing of the Massachusetts Air National Guard, based at Otis Air National Guard Base in western Cape Cod responsible for military communications networks and ensuring their protection.

 “We're also told he had an information technology role - troubleshooting - which means it's possible he might have had administrative access that would have allowed him to get to servers or even accounts which contains intelligence that has nothing to do with his job," Douglas London, SPYEX consultant and author of The Recruiter, told CNN.

-Teixeira was arrested on April 13, 2023 at his home in the town of Dighton - population 8,000 - which is about 50 miles south of Boston.
-Teixeira reportedly went by the handles ‘OG’ and ''Jack the dripper' in an online gaming chat group, ‘Thug Shaker Central’, an invitation-only chatroom on Discord.
+Teixeira was arrested at his home in the town of Dighton - population 8,000 - which is about 50 miles south of Boston.
+Teixeira reportedly went by the handles ‘OG’ - Original Gangster - and ''Jack the dripper' in an online gaming chat group, ‘Thug Shaker Central’, an invitation-only chatroom on Discord.